davidkellis/able/language_spec.md

 ## Identifiers

-Variable and function identifiers must conform to the pattern `[a-zA-Z0-9][a-zA-Z0-9_]*[a-zA-Z0-9_?!]?`

-Package identifiers must conform to the pattern `[a-zA-Z0-9][a-zA-Z0-9_]*[a-zA-Z0-9_]?`
+All identifiers must conform to the pattern `[a-zA-Z0-9][a-zA-Z0-9_]*`

-There are two namespaces for identifiers.
-There is a type namespace and a value namespace.
+There are two namespaces for identifiers: a type namespace and a value namespace.

 Within a package, type identifiers must be unique with respect to other type identifiers, and value identifiers must be unique with respect to other value identifiers.

 Is it valid to use the same identifier for both a type and a value, within the same package.

 Value identifiers introduced in a local scope will shadow any identifiers of the same name in any encompasing scope, so long as their types are different.
 If a value identifier used in a local scope shares the same name and type as an identifier in an encompasing scope, then the identifier in the local scope is treated as the same identifier in the encompasing scope, rather than as a new distinct identifier.